return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_device_c.rst

         target phy_device struct

 .. _`genphy_update_link.description`:

 Description
 -----------

-Description: Update the value in phydev->link to reflect the current link value.
+Update the value in phydev->link to reflect the current link value.
 In order to do this, we need to read the status register twice, keeping the second value.

 .. _`genphy_read_status`: